 “Same as every other fucking night.
-Charge up the batteries—run on the surface till the light cracks the sky, and then we’ll disappear back where we came from.
+Charge up the batteries—run on the surface ’til the light cracks the sky, and then we’ll disappear back where we came from.
 Make sure you keep those pissants at the controls awake though.”

 Hemi put one huge hand on her shoulder and turned to climb down through the hatch.
 She pulled on her cigarillo and the coal at the tip glowed in the darkness.
 Her doom would probably eventually be a doom of freezing water, she knew that, but at least tonight it was warm enough to be out in the open, up on the top of her boat.
-The blackness lay on it, and she did indeed find some comfort in it: nobody could see them.
+The blackness lay on it, and she did indeed find some comfort in that: nobody could see them.
 If she controlled all the levers of the universe, her vessel would never be seen.

 Captain Sylvia Percy stayed on the bridge of her submarine’s sail for hours, smoking her way through one cigarillo after another and watching the empty nothingness go by while her thoughts spiraled outward without direction.
 For a long time she was surrounded by an environment disturbingly deprived of sensory input.
 The diesel engines were loud enough, but unvarying.
 So too the vibration that the engines sent up through the steel-grated deck to shake the worn rubber of her boot soles without change in frequency or amplitude.
 The blackness around her was limitless, though the boat pushed relentlessly forward.
-It occurred to Percy that when her boat, the Prospect, was submerged this is what it must be like outside: featureless dark.
+It occurred to Percy that when her boat, the Prospect, was submerged, this is what it must be like outside: featureless dark.
 It felt like she had loosed the bonds of her corporal body and had floated beyond it, so she could experience what her boat was like when it was pushing through the icy blackness of an alien world where the pressure would collapse any body that had evolved for comfort on the surface into a sickening unrecognizable mush of hemoglobin and fats.

 As with many things that seem interminable, the slow but persistent forward motion eventually forced the dome of clouds to relent.
 The submarine pushed through to crawl out under a sky of stars and a weak, low moon.
-Captain Percy could see her hand holding her latest cigarillo now, and the long shadow of the Prospect stretching out ahead, parting the waters to allow her to pass as she rode astride this beast of hers.
-This was a pure and rare pleasure on a submarine where she spent the vast majority of her time in a steel tube staring at the same set of dials with few opportunities to focus her eyes on anything beyond a meter in front of her.
+Captain Percy could now see her hand holding her latest cigarillo, and the long shadow of the Prospect stretching out ahead, parting the waters to allow her to pass as she rode astride this beast of hers.
+This was a pure and rare pleasure on a submarine, where she spent the vast majority of her time in a steel tube, staring at the same set of dials, with few opportunities to focus her eyes on anything farther than a meter in front of her.

 Captain Percy knew her boat well.
 She had spent enough time with it to have internalized its movements.
 She almost always knew what the boat was doing just by the feeling of it—the angle of the deck, the vibrations of the engines or the electric motors, the subtle changes to the pressure of the air.
-Even at depth—when the hull and struts of the boat groaned under the weight of the water above—to her the sounds of the boat under pressure felt like the normal sounds of a huge human taking a great weight on its shoulders.
+Even at depth—when the hull and struts of the boat groaned under the weight of the water above—to her the sounds of the boat under pressure felt like the normal sounds of a huge human taking a great weight onto its shoulders.
 The only time she ever worried was when the Prospect conveyed sounds or motions, or some other input, that she could not recognize.
 She had been through so much with this boat that it was only when it did something new that she got scared.